musharaff87/Python_rest/README.md

 * Customizable all the way down - just use regular function-based views if you don't need the more powerful features.
 * Extensive documentation, and great community support.
 * Used and trusted by internationally recognised companies including Mozilla, Red Hat, Heroku, and Eventbrite.

+"You can create classic web applications via Django and expose their functionality to the world through REST APIs."